 Oats don’t naturally contain gluten.
 Cross-contamination with gluten may happen in the fields where oats are grown or, more commonly, through processing and packaging facilities, though.
 This means that the oats come in contact with ingredients like wheat, barley, and rye, making them unsafe for people with CD.

 People with CD can also have cross-reactions with oats.
 This can happen even with products that are not contaminated through processing.
 Oats contain avenin, a protein similar to gluten.
-Some people have reported symptoms after eating gluten-free oats.
-Yet, other studies find only a small risk of this cross-reaction.
+Some people have

 In a study published by The Journal of Autoimmunity, researchers had a group of people with CD eat 100 grams of gluten-free oats each day for three days.
 Only eight percent of participants had a T-cell reaction to the oats.
 Some participants reported digestive issues after the study.
 The researchers propose that some people eating gluten-free diets may experience digestive issues due to the high fiber content of oats.